 Will This Help Things at the National Security Council?

 Though it was Flynn's clumsy handling of the call that got him fired, a lot of people, including former secretary of state Colin Powell, thought he had shifted over to right-wing extremism in recent years and had been a poor manager at the Defense Intelligence Agency.
 Those concerns were born out by a humdinger of a New York Times story published over the weekend about turmoil and mismanagement at the NSC, for which Flynn is presumably at least partly responsible.
-The silver lining for the Trump administration is that it'll be able to get someone in the national security advisor role who won't be as disruptive.
+The silver lining for the Trump administration is that they'll be able to get someone in the national security advisor role who won't be as disruptive.

 Who Will Replace Flynn?

 The only question we're likely to know the answer to shortly is who Flynn's replacement will be.
 For now, Keith Kellogg, a retired Army general turned contractor who was formerly the NSC chief of staff, will take over for him.
 (He's mostly known for helping oversee the disastrous early occupation of Iraq during the George W. Bush years as part of the Coalition Provisional Authority.)
 If Kellogg doesn't get the job permanently, the top candidates are reportedly Vice Admiral Robert Harward, a former Navy Seal who was part of the George W. Bush administration, and David Petraeus.
-The latter, of course, was a highly respected general who led counterinsurgency efforts in Afghanistan and Iraq before becoming director of the CIA under Obama, who then had to resign in disgrace for sharing classified information with his biographer, who he was also having an affair with.
+The latter, of course, was a highly respected general who led counterinsurgency efforts in Afghanistan and Iraq before becoming director of the CIA under Obama, then having to resign in disgrace for sharing classified information with his biographer, who he was also having an affair with.
 If Trump picks Petraeus, the former general will have to notify his probation officer, since he's under state supervision until April for mishandling classified documents.

 Who Will Be the Next Victim of Leaks?